 The hugely popular Labrador Retriever is often the first breed that springs to mind (and Labs do make fantastic family pets) but there are also LOTS of other breeds that are the perfect fit for family life, and some of them may surprise you.

 Getting a new puppy is one of those situations that easily lends itself to 'impulse buying'.
 ALL puppies are adorable, and pretty much irresistable, so it's definitely a good idea to do some research and have a good idea of the type of dog that you want BEFORE you start actually looking at puppies.

 If you don't have some sort of guidelines to follow, the first pair of puppy-dog eyes you see could be your downfall!

 So, what do you think about when you're considering the best dog breeds for families?
 Easy - YOUR FAMILY!
 This may sound just too obvious, but it's amazing how easy it is to overlook some very important points.
-These are the things that you need to think about -

-This might seem like a long list, and perhaps you're thinking that many of them really don't matter....... that any puppy can 'fit in' with your family, and grow up to be the sort of dog you're imagining.
+All of the above might seem like a long list, and perhaps you're thinking that many of them really don't matter....... that any puppy can 'fit in' with your family, and grow up to be the sort of dog you're imagining.
 Think again!

-An active, working dog such as a Border Collie can make a fantastic addition to an active family, with school-age or older children, who enjoyed walking/hiking, have plenty of space for him to run and who are willing to teach him to play frisbee, join an agility club or formal obedience classes or any other doggie activity that involves exercise, routine and fun.
+An active, working dog such as a Border Collie can make a fantastic addition to an active family with school-age or older children, who enjoyed walking/hiking, have plenty of space for him to run, and who are willing to teach him to play frisbee, join an agility club or formal obedience classes or any other doggie activity that involves exercise, routine and fun.

 When it comes to the dog:family match-up, there's definitely something perfect for every family, but you need to do your homework to get that happy ending!